 Auzmore Learn is another LMS for small business with SCORM-compliance that is worth taking a look at.
 It has course authoring and is unique for its open-enrollment courses.
 That way, learners can customize their own learning experience.
 As an educator, you will appreciate the ease with which you can track and report on students’ progress.
 You can request a demo by filling out their form, although they don’t advertise their rates on their website.

 Another LMS that has good SCORM functionality is BrainCert.
 It has powerful features with a modern and responsive UI.
 It also allows for content creators to sell their online courses, tests, and live classes.
 There are a lot of options for pricing, including a free tier that allows you to experiment with their features before buying.
 One notable thing missing in this product is gamification, however.

 Lastly, CoreAchieve is one more LMS that has SCORM compliance.
 This LMS has many of the essential features for a business to successfully train and monitor the learning of its employees.
 It also integrates well with customer relationship management solutions.
 For pricing, you have to make a request for that separately, however.

 In this article, we first considered what SCORM was and why it was important.
 We then looked at several different training management tools that offered SCORM-compliance and discussed their features and limitations.

 Being SCORM-compliant, we can more easily try out all these different platforms because we can freely move our content around without much hassle.
 So, if you’re looking to try any of these out, it won’t be too hard to see what your work looks like running on each platform.
 What has your experience been with moving SCORM content around to various LMSs?

-Ready to train your teams on the world’s favourite learning platform?
+Ready to train your teams on the world’s favorite learning platform?
 Sign up to EdApp for free!